 Our success depends in part on our ability to sell our products to large customers and on the renewal of the subscriptions of those customers in subsequent years.
-For the three months ended March 31, 2015 and the years ended December 31, 2014 and 2013, we derived approximately 25%, 21% and 21%, respectively, of our total revenues from our top 10 customers.
+For the six months ended June 30, 2015 and the years ended December 31, 2014 and 2013, we derived approximately 27%, 21% and 21%, respectively, of our total revenues from our top 10 customers.
 Uncertain economic conditions or other factors, such as the failure or consolidation of large customer companies, or internal reorganization or changes in focus, may cause certain large customers to terminate or reduce their subscriptions.
 Moreover, certain recently acquired companies, have revenues highly concentrated in a few large customers.
 The loss of any one or more of those customers could decrease our revenues and harm our current and future operating results.
 The addition of new large customers or increases in sales to existing large customers may require particularly long implementation periods and other significant upfront costs, which may adversely affect our profitability.
 To compete effectively, we have in the past been, and may in the future be, forced to offer significant discounts to maintain existing customers or acquire other large customers.
-In addition, we may be forced to reduce or withdraw from our relationships with certain existing customers or increased usage of our products by large customers may cause our profits to decline and our ability to sell our products to other customers could be adversely affected.
+In addition, we may be forced to reduce or withdraw from our relationships with certain existing customers or refrain from acquiring certain new customers in order to acquire or maintain relationships with important large customers.
+As a result, new large customers or increased usage of our products by large customers may cause our profits to decline and our ability to sell our products to other customers could be adversely affected.